-Sacks, a Democrat, was the representative for Pennsylvania's 1st congressional district from 1937 to 1942.
+Sacks was the representative for Pennsylvania’s 1st congressional district and was a Democrat.
+He served from 1937 to 1942.

 From Jan 1937 to Nov 1942, Sacks missed 72 of 536 roll call votes, which is 13.4%.
 This is much worse than the median of 6.6% among the lifetime records of representatives serving in Nov 1942.
 The chart below reports missed votes over time.